-Millwright Mechanics repair and maintain industrial equipment
+1. Millwright mechanics repair and maintain industrial equipment

-Millwright mechanics are
+Millwright mechanics are responsible for:

-2. Millwright mechanics need to work independently
+2. Millwright mechanics work independently and as part of a team

 3. Millwright mechanics need to have completed an apprenticeship

-4. Many Millwright Mechanics know programming languages
+4. Many millwright mechanics know programming languages

 5. Millwright mechanics are in good physical shape

-6. Millwright mechanics need to be problem solvers
+6. Millwright mechanics are problem solvers

 7. Millwright mechanics support on going research projects

-As with any occupation there are certain sets of skills which will aid you better than others.
-For a millwright mechanic these skills include:
+As with any occupation, there are certain sets of skills which will aid you better than others.
+For a millwright mechanic, these skills include:

-Strong literacy skills- A millwright mechanic constantly reads manuals for operating, troubleshooting and repairing tools and equipment.
+- Strong literacy skills- A millwright mechanic constantly reads manuals for operating, troubleshooting and repairing tools and equipment.
 Furthermore, they need to be comfortable with reading blueprints, diagrams and schematic drawings to determine work procedures.